dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

   // Generates a fatal failure and aborts the current function.
   ASSERT_EQ(1, 2);

-  // The following won't be executed.
+  // The following won'type be executed.
   ...
 }